-6.14.3.
+6.1.12.
 Free share allocation scheme

 On 9 July 2019, the Executive Board set up a plan under which free shares would be awarded subject to certain performance criteria being exceeded in relation to the results for financial years 2019, 2020 and 2021.
-The free share allocation depends on the increase in the Company's performance, measured on 31 December 2021, the end date for this three-year plan, through two criteria:
+The free share allocation depends on the increase in the Company's performance, measured on 31 December 2021, the end date for this three-year plan.